codejedi-ai/Galatea-AI/app/api/init-swiping/route.md

   { name: "Demeter", bio: "Goddess of agriculture.
 Let's grow something beautiful together." }, { name: "Persephone", bio: "Queen of the underworld.
 Dark and mysterious, with a sweet side." }, { name: "Hecate", bio: "Goddess of magic and crossroads.
-Let's cast a spell together!" }, { name: "Iris", bio: "Goddess of the rainbow.
+Let's cast a spell together!" }, { name: "Lana", bio: "Goddess of the rainbow.
 Bringing color to your life!" }, { name: "Nike", bio: "Goddess of victory.
 Always up for a challenge!" }
 ]